 It is important not to confuse the health of AT&T with that of American telecommunications.
-The infrastructure is alive and well, and a glance at the trade press with its torrent of announcements of services, products, ventures and market entrants shows the extraordinary and feverish vitality that characterizes all parts of communications.
-Indeed, it iε precisely the vitality of this process that will undermine the economic rationale for the divestiture, namely competitive and to separate the of monopolistic sectors telecommunications from each other. - As artificial institutional. this separation crumbles under technological reality and from the regulators' desire to give local exchange companies new sources of revenue for rate relief in residential and rural telephony, the divestiture T3TA may increasingly become a mere size-reduction of a giant firm, into a set of mini-AT&Ts, coupled liberalization, and less of а with targeted and elegant functionally economic separation that its Justice with Department originators, together Judge Greene, had envisioned.
-Indeed, latter is at present busily trying the this tide putting to stem by the regional holding restrictions on These efforts demonstrate companies. that the lessons of the past -- the futility of structural solutions in а dynamic environment -- have not been learned.
+The infrastructure is alive and well, and a glance at the trade press with its torrent of announcements of services, products, ventures and market entrants shows the extraordinary and feverish vitality that characterizes all parts of it communications.
+Indeed, precisely the vitality of this process economic will undermine the rationale for the divestiture, namely the competitive separate οf sectors monopolistic telecommunications from each other.
+As institutional. artificial this [separation crumbles under technological reality and from the regulators' desire to give local exchange companies new sources of revenue for rate relief in residential and rural telephony, increasingly divestiture may become a mere size-reduction of a giant firm, into a set of mini-AT&Ts, coupled with liberalization, and less of a targeted elegant and functionally economic separation that its Justice Department originators, together Judge Greene, had envisioned.
+Indeed. latter is at present busily trying tide by this stem to restrictions on the regional holding These efforts demonstrate companies. that the lessons of the past -- the futility of structural solutions in a dynamic environment -- have not been learned.